 Should I tell the other driver if I think the accident was my fault?

 No. A traffic accident isn’t the place to admit fault.
 While you may truly believe you were at fault, you have no legal or contractual reason to admit fault in an effort to clear your conscience.

-What should I do if the other driver says I’m at fault and demands I pay for their property damage and injuries, or the driver sues me?
+What if the other driver says I’m at fault and demands I pay for their damages?

 Do not pay the driver any amount of money at the scene of the accident.
 Furthermore, do not make any agreement to pay the driver at a later date.
 Do not write down anything for the driver other than your name, contact information, insurance details and car registration information.

 This is important whether you believe you caused the accident or not.
 This is exactly why you have car insurance.
 Let your insurance company investigate the circumstances of the accident.
 After doing so they may decide that you caused the accident, the other driver was 100% at fault, or that you each contributed to the accident occurring.

 Are there mobile apps available to report accidents to insurance companies?

 Yes.
 Today there are several mobile apps available to help you report a car accident.
 The apps are best used in conjunction with your own gathering of evidence.
 They help your insurance company quickly evaluate the accident in an effort to defend you against any unwarranted claims of negligence, and to assist you in a claim against the other driver.